mongodb/docs/source/includes/list-table-alert-notification-methods.rst

    * - VictorOps

      - Sends the alert to a `VictorOps <https://victorops.com/>`_ account.

-Enter a VictorOps
+       Enter the alphanumeric
        `API key <https://help.victorops.com/knowledge-base/rest-endpoint-integration-guide/>`_
-       to integrate the VictorOps endpoint for alerts and an optional `routing key <https://help.victorops.com/knowledge-base/routing-keys/>`_
+       from VictorOps to integrate the VictorOps endpoint for alerts.
+Add dashes to the API key so it matches the format ``xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx``.
+       For example, ``489f7he7-790b-9896-a8cf-j4757def1161``.
+Enter an optional
+       `routing key <https://help.victorops.com/knowledge-base/routing-keys/>`_
        to route alerts to a specific VictorOps group.
-Click :guilabel:`Post test issue to VictorOps` to test VictorOps configuration.
+Click :guilabel:`Post Test Alert` to test the VictorOps configuration.
        Define escalation and routing rules directly in VictorOps.

        This option is available only for alerts that require acknowledgement.
 Informational alerts, such as the alert that a